Messyginger0804/contracts_dfwsc/diego_espino.md

 ## 7. Intellectual Property

-1. All software, applications, code, and materials developed by **Diego Espino** under **DFW Software Consulting (DFWSC)** projects are considered **jointly owned intellectual property** of both parties — **DFWSC** and **Diego Espino**.
+1. Software, applications, code, and materials developed by **Diego Espino** under **DFW Software Consulting (DFWSC)** projects are considered **jointly owned intellectual property** of both parties — **DFWSC** and **Diego Espino**.
-2. Both parties retain full and equal rights to use, modify, host, distribute, or resell the software, either together or independently, with 12.5% of billable hours paid to opposing party.
+2. Both parties retain full and equal rights to use, modify, host, distribute, or resell the software, either together or independently, under a shared revenue arrangement.
+This revenue sharing applies by default unless otherwise specified and agreed upon in a separate individual project contract.
+3. **Revenue Sharing:** When either party earns income from the use, licensing, or resale of the jointly owned software, that party agrees to pay **12.5% of the billable hours or gross revenue** derived from that work to the other party within **30 days of receipt**.
-3. **Confidentiality Respect:** When either party uses or resells shared code or applications, they must remove or anonymize any client-specific data, credentials, or confidential material.
+4. **Confidentiality Respect:** When either party uses or resells shared code or applications, they must remove or anonymize any client-specific data, credentials, or confidential material.
+5. Any pre-existing tools, frameworks, or code created by Diego prior to DFWSC involvement remain his sole property unless explicitly incorporated into a DFWSC project, in which case shared ownership applies only to the integrated portions.
-4. Both parties agree that this shared-ownership arrangement is designed to promote collaboration and innovation, allowing DFWSC to deploy products commercially and allowing Diego to use the same work in his personal or commercial endeavors.
+6. Both parties agree that this shared-ownership and revenue-sharing arrangement is designed to promote collaboration and fairness, allowing DFWSC to deploy products commercially and allowing Diego to use the same work in his personal or commercial endeavors while recognizing the shared contribution.

 ---

 ## 8. Term and Termination

 This agreement begins on **[start date]** and continues until terminated.
-Either party may terminate this employment with **14 days’ written notice**.
+Either party may terminate this agreement with **14 days’ written notice**.
 Outstanding payments for completed work will be settled according to the project agreements.

 ---

-## 9. Independent Status
+## 9. Independent Contractor Status

-This contract does not create a full-time employee relationship for tax or benefits purposes.
+This contract does not create an employer–employee relationship for tax or benefits purposes.
-Diego will receive payments as an **independent contractor employee** under DFWSC’s structure, and is responsible for his own taxes and insurance.
+Diego Espino is engaged as an **independent contractor**, responsible for his own taxes, insurance, and business expenses.
+DFWSC will not withhold taxes or provide employee benefits.
+Nothing in this agreement shall be construed to create a partnership, joint venture, or employment relationship between the parties.

 ---